 A somewhat flawed piece of research carried out by Newcastle University tried to demonstrate that artificial and natural fluoride are equally bio-accumulative (bio-available).
 This is clearly not a scientific conclusion.
 However, the precautionary principle is required in cases such as this and people living in naturakl fluoride areas still need to be somewhat concerned about health problems caused by calcium fluoride.
 Newcastle Study

 In order to check the level of fluoride in the water supply, consult Severn Trent's water quality pages.
 Severn Trent Water Quality.

 This facility is not available on the South Staffs Water website for individual post codes.
 It is possible however, to query the fluoride concentration for each Water Zone.
 Go to South Staffs Water Quality page

-Although the level of 1ppm is the target level of artificial fluoride (and natural fluoride over this level is diluted to achieve 1ppm), some parts of the West Midlands region seem to be fluoridated with concentrations of less than 1ppm.
-This is either because the figure given in the water quality page for your post code is the average concentration or these levels are lower because of the logistical problems which Severn Trent faces.
+Although the concentration of 1ppm is the target level of artificial fluoride, some parts of the West Midlands region seem to be fluoridated with concentrations of less than 1ppm.
+This is either because the figure given in the water quality page for your post code is the average concentration, or these levels are lower because of the logistical problems which Severn Trent faces.
 It's to be hoped that logistical problems do not cause the levels to be higher than 1ppm!

 United Utilities, Cheshire (Jan.
 2011).
 CREWE, Nantwich and Alsager are the only towns in Cheshire to have fluoride added to drinking water.
 A United Utilities spokesman has confirmed the three places and the rural areas of Bickerton, Bulkeley and Burland, Wrenbury Egerton Green and Faddiley which are all served by the Hurleston Water Treatment Works.